 ReSound hearing aids delivered online through Jabra Enhance $1,195 - $1,995 / pair (more info on how this works below).

-Here at Soundly HQ, we combed through ReSound reviews from hearing aid users and discovered ReSound gets 4.5/5 for their newest products on review sites.
+We combed through ReSound reviews from hearing aid users and discovered ReSound gets 4.5/5 for their newest products on review sites.
 After looking over the reviews, most folks are very happy with their ReSound hearing aids.
 Aside from a few Bluetooth connectivity issues and the device learning curve, there weren't any outstanding product performance gaps.